Malkverbena/cripter/README.md

 Do not use the keys in this demo for your project.
 This is unsafe.
 Generate your own keys.

-To generate RSA keys on linux use this command line to generate the private key: ssh-keygen -t rsa -b 4096 -C "cripter_exemple"
+To generate RSA keys on linux use this command line to generate the private key:

+ssh-keygen -t rsa -b 4096 -C "cripter_exemple"

-and this command line to generate the public key ssh-keygen -f id_rsa.pub -m 'PEM' -e > id_rsa.pem
+and this command line to generate the public key:

+ssh-keygen -f id_rsa.pub -m 'PEM' -e > id_rsa.pem

 #### Check the sample project for more usage information.